 86,000 (2005 GXLOUS).
 Fewer than 10,000 monolinguals (including women and preschool children).
 Ethnic population: 210,000 (2000 census).

-Guangxi Zhuang Autonomous Region, Hechi prefecture, Luocheng Mulao autonomous county (90% in Dongmen and Siba communes), also Yizhou county.
+Guangxi Zhuang Autonomous Region: Hechi prefecture, Luocheng Mulao autonomous county (90% in Dongmen and Siba communes); Yizhou county.

 Vigorous.
 Most domains, Daoist and Buddhist services.
 87% speak Mulam at home; 57% speak it outside the home.
 82% speak Mulam to their children.
 (2005 GXLOUS).
 Mainly older adults.
 Positive attitudes.
-Written Chinese in common use.
-Also use various Chinese varieties or a Northern Zhuang language.
+Also use Mandarin Chinese [cmn], commonly in writing.

 They live near the Han, Dong [doc], Hmong Njua [hnj], and Iu Mien [ium].
 They call themselves Mulam.
 Some around Luocheng call themselves Kyam.
 Different from the nearly extinct Western Kra Tai-Kadai language also called Mulao [giu], previously spoken by Gelao nationality people in Guizhou.
-Traditional religion, Daoist, Buddhist.
+Traditional religion, Buddhist, Daoist.